trufflesuite/trufflesuite.com/public/tutorials/robust-smart-contracts-with-openzeppelin.md

 # Building robust smart contracts with OpenZeppelin

-Real smart contracts can deal with real money, so having our Solidity code free from errors and highly secure is essential.
+Smart contracts deployed to the live Ethereum mainnet can deal with real money, so having our Solidity code free from errors and highly secure is essential.

 [Zeppelin Solutions](https://zeppelin.solutions/), a smart contract auditing service, has recognized this need.
 Using their experience, they've put together a set of vetted smart contracts called [OpenZeppelin](https://openzeppelin.org/).

 We can use and extend these contracts to create more secure dapps in less time.
 OpenZeppelin comes with a wide array of smart contracts for various important functions ([see them all here](https://github.com/OpenZeppelin/zeppelin-solidity)), but today we'll be focusing on their token contracts.
-Specifically, we'll be extending their `StandardToken.sol` to create our own [ERC20](https://theethereum.wiki/w/index.php/ERC20_Token_Standard)-compliant token.
+Specifically, we'll be extending their `StandardToken.sol` contract to create our own [ERC20](https://theethereum.wiki/w/index.php/ERC20_Token_Standard)-compliant token.

 ## Requirements